 - Evidenced by 100% of students passing this metric: (a) clinical preceptors evaluation of the communication domain and (b) the faculty team during the program's comprehensive summative practical assessment.

-- Evidenced by 100% of students: (a) earning a grade of B or greater in the PHA 645 Crit.
-Appraisal of Med.
-Lit. and Evidence Based Medicine course; (b) receiving passing grades in the program's summative written and practical assessments.
+- Evidenced by 100% of students: (a) earning a grade of B or greater in the PHA 645 critical appraisal of medical literature and evidence-based medicine course; (b) receiving passing grades in the program's summative written and practical assessments.

 - Evidenced by 100% of students passing this metric: (a) clinical preceptors during the supervised clinical practical experience (SCPE) rotations and (b) the faculty team during the program's comprehensive summative practical assessment.